For the latest model year, the RLX gets a new front end and a handful of powertrain improvements.

-Sporting the "aero-fused" design language that debuted on Acura's entry-level ILX sedan, the RLX features crisp character lines, a graceful rendition of the automaker's corporate "shield grille" and distinctive "Jewel Eye" all-LED headlamps.
-However, it's beneath the sheetmetal that the RLX's most impressive elements are to be found.
+Sporting Acura's newest design language, the RLX features crisp character lines, a graceful rendition of the automaker's corporate diamond pentagon, and distinctive "Jewel Eye" all-LED headlamps.
+However, it's beneath the sheet metal that the RLX's most impressive elements are to be found.

 Although its overall dimensions are similar to the outgoing RL model, Acura significantly increased interior space by pushing the wheels farther towards the corners of the sedan.
 As a result, rear passengers receive stretch-out legroom and more overall space than all similarly priced mid-size luxury sedans.

 Up front, there's an impressive array of technology to be found.
 The center stack houses not one but two LCD screens: an eight-inch upper unit for the navigation system, below which is a seven-inch touchscreen that provides one-touch access to climate control, entertainment, and navigation functions.